 For Parents and Guardians

-Camp Safe Berks is an annual project of the Safe Berks Education and Community Outreach Department with the help and support of volunteer and professional community partners.
-We have received support from the Allstate Foundation, the Episcopal Churches of Berks County, CarTech Foundation, the Junior League of Reading and several other community organizations.
+Camp Safe Berks is an annual project of the Safe Berks Education and Outreach Department with the help and support of volunteer and professional community partners.

 The goal of the Camp Safe Berks Project is to encourage young people to work together within our community to foster a multicultural society based on love, caring, and justice – with the ultimate goal of decreasing violence by creating a more inherently peaceful society.

-The Camp Safe Berks team is recruiting a diverse group of 35 – 40 youth campers, ages 13-17, to participate in a five-day summer day camp which will take place at Albright College in Reading from July 23-27, 2018 from 8:30 AM-4:00 PM.
-Activities will extend into the evening on Thursday, July 26th likely to end no later than 7:00 p.m.
-All campers will attend “on scholarship,” or free of charge.
+The Camp Safe Berks team is recruiting a diverse group of 35 – 40 youth campers, ages 13-17, to participate in a five-day summer day camp which will take place at Albright College in Reading from July 15-19, 2019 from 8:30 AM-4 PM.
+Activities will extend into the evening on Thursday, July 18, until 7 p.m.
+All campers will attend “on scholarship” or free of charge.
 Food and transportation will be provided.

 The camp utilizes the Second Edition of “Helping Teens Stop Violence, Build Community and Stand for Justice” by Allan Creighton and Paul Kivel, as well as the curriculum “Making the Peace,” by Paul Kivel, Allen Creighton, and Nell Myhand, of Oakland, California.
 The “Making the Peace” curriculum provides the framework for understanding violence, and the role of gender, race, class, and economic status as the issues which contribute to it.
 Further, the program was written to help young people break away from violence, develop self-esteem, and regain a sense of community.